WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 49. Can you update the React state directly?

 - No, you cannot update the React state directly.
 You should always use the **setState** method to update the state, which will trigger a re-render of the component.

+## 50. What is the purpose of callback function as an argument of **setState()**?

+- The callback function passed as an argument to **setState** is called after the state has been updated and the component has re-rendered.
+It can be used to perform any additional actions, such as sending a network request, that depend on the updated state.